VictorTaelin/kind-ai/README.md

 Which is perfectly correct!
 But if we request something more **specific**, like:

 ```
-Write a JavaScript function that, given a string, returns the index of a char
+Write a JavaScript function that, given a string, returns a single-char word:
-surrounded by brackets:
 ```

 GPT-3 will [promptly answer](https://platform.openai.com/playground/p/iYZGZRswIlyohEZzvCkuCKKB?model=text-davinci-003):